 Take a look at yourself as well

 You will never be perfect and therefore, you will probably disappoint your loved one as well.
-You can promise to never say something hurtful or never tell a lie or never exaggerate or always keep your promises or (you name it) but, since you are human, you will also make mistakes and disappoint the other person.
+You can promise to never say something hurtful or never tell a lie or never exaggerate or always keep your promises.
+But, since you are human, you will fall short on your promises and disappoint others because of it.
 Every human relationship will suffer hurt.
-Thus, we all need to become better forgivers and confessors.
-That ability to reconcile and a spirit of humility will prove the depth of your love and commitment.
+Thus, we all need to become better forgivers and confessors, for the ability to reconcile, coupled with having a spirit of humility ― will prove the depth of your love and commitment.

 For more on the struggle to forgive and to trust, read Why is it So Hard to Forgive?
 The components of love, forgiveness, and commitment are as necessary to trust in a relationship as is honesty.
 Forgiveness gives you the chance to start over and trust another fallible human being again.
 Love helps to nourish trust.
 Commitment and honesty provide accountability to one another.

 Live out these three virtues and you will see trust begin to grow in your relationship.